 How much does a neuroscience nurse make?

-The average salary for a RN is $70,000 per year, or about $33.65 per hour, according to the Bureau of Labor Statistics—and the average salary for a BSN will be higher compared to a nurse with only an associate’s degree.
-Your pay will be dictated by the state you work in, your place of employment, and the relative demand for the neuroscience specialty in your area.
+The average salary for a RN is $89,010 per year, or about $42.80 per hour, according to the Bureau of Labor Statistics—and the average salary for an RN with a bachelor's degree will be higher compared to a nurse with only an associate’s degree.* Your pay will be dictated by the state you work in, your place of employment, and the relative demand for the neuroscience specialty in your area.

 Earning your Bachelor of Science degree in nursing means you may also pursue graduate nursing programs to become more qualified in your specialty and pursue jobs in management or administration.